When The Flow Breaks

 This problem occurred during the busiest season for Parkland Tree Care.
 Perhaps if it had happened in a slower season, more time might have passed before the business owner noticed the lack of emails.
 But two weeks went by before the owner started to wonder why no one was reaching out for tree service.

-Finally it was determined that a change in the SMTP settings for the owner’s email account were to blame for the broken customer flow.
+Finally, it was determined that a change in the SMTP settings for the owner's email account was to blame for the broken customer flow.
 Everything about the website was working fine.
 Craft was working.
 Freeform was working.
-It’s just that one link in a long technology chain had broken causing the whole chain to fail.
+It's just that one link in a long technology chain had broken causing the whole chain to fail.